-12. IDENTIFICATION – At accident on the piste, every skier or witness, whether a responsible party or not, must provide the operator’s employee in charge or the police with necessary information as names and addresses.
+12. IDENTIFICATION – At accident on the ski track, every skier or witness, whether a responsible party or not, must provide the operator’s employee in charge or the police with necessary information as names and addresses.

-13. ENTERING THE PISTE – At the time when slopes are open to skiers, only skiers or those who render aid to the injured can enter the piste, other persons are allowed only if the operator gives consent to it.
-Before lifts/tows begin and after they finish their operation, it is prohibited to enter the slopes – there is a risk of injury caused by snow cannon cables and piste-bashers, especially those with a cable winch system!
+13. ENTERING THE PISTE – At the time when slopes are open to skiers, only skiers or those who render aid to the injured can enter the ski track, other persons are allowed only if the operator gives consent to it.
+Before lifts/tows begin and after they finish their operation, it is prohibited to enter the slopes – there is a risk of injury caused by snow cannon cables and ski track -bashers, especially those with a cable winch system!

 14. SKIMOUNTAINEERING PROHIBITION – Climbing and descending can only be done in the necessary cases.
-Skimountaineering is probibited on all the pistes for safety reasons.
+Ski mountaineering is prohibited on all the ski tracks for safety reasons.

 15. ORGANIZED ACTIVITIES (SKI/SNOWBOARD SCHOOLS) – instructor providing ski lesson on the slope is obliged to ensure that children under six years wear reflective clothes or other security reflective gear.

 16. SKI PASS – All customers using lifts and tows require a valid pass, or when they enter lift zone, they may be asked by an employee of the resort or other person in charge to show the pass.
-A skipass is considered to be valid in the event the period of validity has not expired and the customer meets all requirements.
-If the skipass is issued in the name it is non-transferable and may only be used by the person named in it.
+A skipas is considered to be valid in the event the period of validity has not expired, and the customer meets all requirements.
+If the skipas is issued in the name it is non-transferable and may only be used by the person named in it.

 All customers visiting the resort are obliged to be familiar with these general guidelines and slope rules for conduct.
-By entering the piste and/or resort ski lifts/tows, the rules and guidelines become binding for all.
+By entering the ski track and/or resort ski lifts/tows, the rules and guidelines become binding for all.